Young-ook/terraform-aws-eks/examples/blueprint/README.md

 ### Prometheus
 [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit originally built at SoundCloud.
 Since its inception in 2012, many companies and organizations have adopted Prometheus, and the project has a very active developer and user community.
 It is now a standalone open source project and maintained independently of any company.
 Prometheus joined the Cloud Native Computing Foundation in 2016 as the second hosted project, after Kubernetes.

 You can install prometheus on your kubernetes cluster by helm which is a clustered application package manager.
-Simply add your helm chart configuration into addons list variable in *helm-addons* module.
+Simply add your helm chart configuration using *helm-addons* module or add your configuration into the existing *helm-addons* module.
 And apply terraform configuration changes to install prometheus monitoring tool.
 Here is an example.
 ```
-module "helm-addons" {
+module "prometheus" {
   source     = "Young-ook/eks/aws//modules/helm-addons"
+  version    = "2.0.4"
   tags       = var.tags
   addons = [
     {